 Most people can resume their normal activities within one week of wisdom teeth extraction, but some restrictions may come up during this time due to swelling or soreness in the jaw area.

 What Are Some Alternatives To Removal Of Wisdom Teeth Under Local Anesthesia If Someone Has An Allergic Reaction, Is Taking Blood Thinners, Etc.?

-One alternative to removing wisdom teeth is doing a root canal.
+One alternative to removing teeth is doing a root canal.
 This procedure starts by drilling into the tooth and opening up an area for the dentist to work.
 Then, they will place a filling inside the tooth that will provide added protection and prevent bacteria from getting in.
 Lastly, they will seal off any openings on the tooth with dental cement or a crown.

 Tips For Recovering From Removing Your Wisdom Teeth At Home

 *Keep water, ice, and pain relievers on hand.

 *Try not to eat anything the day of your surgery, but if you do, don’t eat foods that are difficult to chew like meat or bread.